This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The thyroid gland controls numerous important everyday body functions, including appetite, sleep, temperature, weight, energy and more.
 A problem with proper thyroid function can result in negative symptoms, such as irritability, muscle weakness, fatigue, weight gain or loss, trouble sleeping, and many other reactions.

-Acquiring proper amounts of selenium helps the thyroid and body in many important ways:
+Acquiring proper amounts of selenium benefits the thyroid and body in many important ways:

-For these reasons, selenium may be able to help those with Hashimoto’s disease, Grave’s disease and pregnant women with anti-TPO antibodies.
+For these reasons, this mineral may be able to help those with Hashimoto’s disease, Grave’s disease and pregnant women with anti-TPO antibodies.

 Does selenium cause weight gain?
 It shouldn’t.
 In fact, because it can help with thyroid function, research suggests it supports a normal metabolism and can aid in weight maintenance.